dart-lang/site-www/src/_tutorials/language/futures.md

 If the order of execution of the functions is not important, you can use `Future.wait()`.

+When you pass `Future.wait()` a list of uncompleted futures, it immediately returns a `Future`.
+That future doesn't complete until all of the given futures have completed.
-The functions get triggered in quick succession; when all of them complete with a value, `Future.wait()` returns a new Future.
-This Future completes with a list containing the values produced by each function.
+Then it completes with a list containing the values produced by each future in the original list.

 <?code-excerpt "misc/lib/tutorial/misc.dart (Future.wait)"?>
 {% prettify dart %}